rweigel/stats/hw.md

 In class, a student noted that the equation $P(A\text{ and }B)=P(A)P(B|A)$ was not intuitively obvious and I gave an example to justify the equation that involved throwing darts at two overlapping circles labeled $A$ and $B$; then I drew 10 dots corresponding to dart tosses and computed each term in the equation $P(A\text{ and }B)=P(A)P(B|A)$ by inspection.

 Come up with your own basic explanation/justification for the Law of Total Probability in a spirit similar to my dart-tossing example.
 Save your answer as <code>HW3_2.pdf</code> or <code>HW3_2.md</code> and be prepared to explain your answer to the class.

+**Answer**

+The responses to this question were not quite what I was looking for -- many students did not address the "exhaustive and exclusive" requirement.

+My answer involved a square dartboard with partitions labeled $A_j$.
+Region $B$ was a shape that enclosed parts of at least two $A_j$ regions.
+Based on this diagram, it is fairly straightforward to see how the Law of Total Probability is related to geometric areas.
+This is something that is considered also in the book by Stone referenced in the next problem.

 ## Bayes' Rule for Statistical Inference